sillsdev/TheCombine/docs/user_guide/docs/en/goals.md

 ## Review Entries

-The Review Entries table shows all entries in a project.
+The Review Entries table shows all of the entries in the selected project.

 ### Sorting and Filtering Columns